Dr Lisa Dawson

 Specialties: Breast, GI, Lung

 Dr Abbey Wrigley is a Medical Oncologist who treats a variety of cancer types, and has a particular focus on the treatment of breast, lung, and gastro-intestinal malignancies.
 Abbey is a practising Medical Oncologist at Whangarei Hospital in addition to her work at Canopy Cancer Care.
-She graduation from Otago University medical school in 2006 and became a fellow of The Royal College of Physicians in 2014 after completing her advanced training in medical oncology.
+She graduated from Otago University medical school in 2006 and became a fellow of The Royal College of Physicians in 2014 after completing her advanced training in medical oncology.

 In 2014 she received the inaugural NZ Breast Cancer Foundation Clinical Oncology Fellowship, supporting her research at The University of Auckland.
 She graduated with a Masters of Medical Science with first degree honours in 2017.